psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 For soul-cakes in Chester in the year 1878 see 'N. & Q.,' 5th S. x.
 426. Consult also 'A Garland for the Year,' by John Timbs, p.
 115; Brand's 'Popular Antiquities,' vol. i. p.
 217 (notes to "All-hallow Eve"); and 'Clavis Calendaria,' vol. ii. p.
 229.
 Everard Home Coleman.
 71, Brecknock Road

 In Austria "Halloween cakes" are still eaten on November 1; but to my knowledge there is no special custom in connexion with them.
-A specimen may no doubt be procured in London at either the Vienna Café in New Oxford Street, or at an Austrian confectioner’s shop towards the Shepherd's Bush end of High Street, Notting Hill.
+A specimen may no doubt be procured in London at either the Vienna Café in New Oxford Street, or at an Austrian confectioner's shop towards the Shepherd's Bush end of High Street, Notting Hill.
 The name of the cake is "Heiligen Stritz'l."
 L. L. K.

 tag: soul-cake